SFlemin/SFlemin.github.io/index.md

-# Microsoft Azure Sentinel Log Aggregation
+# Microsoft Sentinel Log Aggregation

 Using Microsoft Azure, I ran a deliberately exposed Virtual Machine with RDP (port 3389) enabled.
 My aim was to detect remote login attempts and automate alerts through the Microsoft Sentinel SIEM tool.
 I set up the following log rules to automatically filter all events and set severity levels for each of them.